Arlington Attorney for a Divorce While Pregnant

 Getting divorced while pregnant in Texas can complicate your divorce proceedings.
 Any time that there are children involved in a divorce, the court needs to establish child custody and child support orders before they will finalize the divorce.
 Because you cannot have a child custody order for a child that has not been born yet, this usually means you must delay finalizing your divorce – but you can still start filing your case now.

 If you need help filing for divorce while pregnant or your pregnant spouse has filed for divorce against you, talk to the Arlington attorneys for divorce while pregnant at The Queenan Law Firm today.
-Our attorneys offer free legal consultations to help you with your case.
-Call (805) 585-5056 today to schedule your free consultation.
+Our attorneys offer legal consultations to help you with your case.
+Call (805) 585-5056 today to schedule your confidential consultation.

 Problems with Divorcing While Pregnant in Texas